Hoang993007/mysql-with-java/README.md

 Src: My source code, contain .java files.

-original cuoiKi_sqlFile: The original database structure which my teacher gave me.

 used_package: it contain mysql-connector-java-8.0.17.jar package which is used for JDBC.

-Note_when_write_code: My nodes I wrote down while I make this project, It's all about code.

 MakeFile: a make file I had made to run faster